AlexGalhardo/Galhardo-APP-1.0/README.md

    - 23/08/2021 15:52:36

 ## Folders
-- syntax, backups, api-docs
-   - These folders dont need to go in production (add in .gitignore for production)
-   - api-docs: Insomnia API HTML documentation from insomnia.json
-   - backups: some important notes, links, configurations etc, while I develop the project
-   - syntax: fast references while I learn JavaScript, TypeScript and SQL/MongoDB syntax
 - views
    - emails: SMTP Emails requests
    - partials: used in pages
    - pages: main html pages responses
 - tests
    - unit and integration automatic tests using jest
+   - this folder don't need to go to production, used in development
 - routes
    - all routes/endpoints used in app
 - public